top of page

 • Pursue four therapeutic goals of the “Create—Destroy—Transform” experiential in the treatment of prolonged grief.

-Note: Completion of this program and return of the Responsive Journal satisfies 1 Orientation Module required for Certification in Art-Assisted Grief Therapy, or 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Grief Therapy for Suicide Bereavement
+Note: Completion of this program and return of the Responsive Journal satisfies 1 Orientation Module required for Certification in Art-Assisted Grief Therapy, or 1 Technique Module required for Certification in Grief Therapy for Suicide Bereavement

 PROGRAM CONTENT